lucasjoliveau/doc/fr/developer/tutorials/web.md

 ### Architecture of the Views

-Much of Odoo web’s usefulness (and complexity) resides in views.
+Much of Konvergo ERP web’s usefulness (and complexity) resides in views.
 Each view type is a way of displaying a model in the client.

 #### The View Manager